CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

  You can now tweet this image.

 ```
-## Images Selection for Your PowerShell Script
+## Image Selection for Your PowerShell Script

 As a requirement for this program, due to image encoding issues, you need to download images from Twitter to use with this program when
 embedding your ***PowerShell*** script.
 There are a wide variety of images posted on ***Twitter***, epecially cool AI generated images created by ***Midjourney***.